 This might seem like an obvious candidate when it comes to an eczema flare up, but it’s amazing how often your skincare routine gets overlooked when it comes to your eczema symptoms.
 You might think that you’re doing everything right – you exfoliate regularly, you cleanse your skin of impurities and you moisturise numerous times throughout the day – so why are your symptoms still appearing?

 Well, the quality of the products that you are using could be one possible explanation.
 In my blog, ‘What secrets are your skincare products hiding?’, I discuss how most conventional skincare products are loaded with an array of potentially hazardous ingredients, such as parabens, SLS, phthalates and even formaldehyde.
 All of these have the potential to irritate eczema-prone skin so try to bear this in mind going forward.

 What can I do to improve my skincare routine?

 Look for skincare products that are organic and preferably contain as few ingredients as possible.
-Our friends over at Jan de Vries stock a range of natural skincare products and cosmetics, some of which are specifically formulated for eczema sufferers, so definitely take a look here!
-Closer to home, here at A.Vogel, we do also offer a soothing Neem Cream that can help to take the itch and inflammation out of an eczema flare up, so this is definitely worth considering if you suffer from this problem.
+Here at A.Vogel, we offer a soothing Neem Cream that can help to take the itch and inflammation out of an eczema flare-up, so this is definitely worth considering if you suffer from this problem.